skeptycal/ApplySyntax/docs/usage.md

 ## Project Specific Rules
 To define project specific syntaxes, just add `project_syntaxes` to your project file.  `project_syntaxes` is an array; just add your syntax rules to `project_syntaxes` just like you would add them to `syntaxes` in your user settings file, and ApplySyntax will prepend the rules to the beginning of your defined rules.
 The order of rules is as follows: project --> user --> default.

 There is one difference between project specific rules and global rules.
-In project rules, the `extensions` key will be ignored, as the extension feature adds extensions globally, and project specific rules are meant to be confined to the project scope.
+In project rules, the [`extensions`](#extensions) key will not be applied to the associated syntax language settings file as project specific rules are not global, but language settings files are global.

 ```js
     "project_syntaxes": [